Central values of additive twists of cuspidal $L$-functions: Central values of additive twists

 on the outcome space $T(X)$ endowed with uniform probability measure, defined by

 for $r\in T(X)$ and $j=1,\ldots, d$.
-Then by the above we can evaluate all asymptotic moments and show using a combination of the results of Fréchet--Shohat and Cramér that as $X\rightarrow \infty$, this random variable converges in distribution to $d$ independent standard complex normal distributions.\\
+Then by the above we can evaluate all asymptotic moments and show using a combination of the results of Fréchet--Shohat and Cramér--Wold that as $X\rightarrow \infty$, this random variables (\ref{multidimran}) converge in distribution $d$ independent standard complex normal distributions.

 By combining the methods described in this and the preceding section, one concludes the proof of Theorem \ref{maingeneral}.